 These credentials might be presented years after they are issued.
 The issuer of these credentials does not need to exist anymore to verify these credentials, which is a significant improvement over the analog scenario in case an institution closes or somehow loses its records.

 For programs in the design, musical, or fine-arts sector, the applicant at this point might also reveal sections of their data pod, which could contain portfolio artifacts such as audition recordings, scanned artwork, or digital media pieces.
+There is also the problem of confidential letters of recommendation (scenario 14).

 Upon acceptance, the student would have to disclose his or her identity, see scenario 12.
 In exchange, they would get a VC proving affiliation with the university (the equivalent of a „Student-ID“).
+This could also be used to gain entrance to buildings (scenario 13) and get discounts (scenario 15).

 6. A Learner Applies for Graduation

 When learners apply for graduation, they will turn in all relevant course credits (scenario 2) to the registrar’s office for evaluation.
-A notable difference to the current method is that with SSI, the user stores credits, similar to the German concept of „Scheine,“ which actually used to be pieces of paper.
+A notable difference to the current method is that with pure SSI, the user stores credits, similar to the German concept of „Scheine,“ which actually used to be pieces of paper.

 7. A Learner Needs to Use an External Service as Part of Coursework